laurentpayot/floweret/README.md

 `check` actualy does two things:

 1) **Before the variable instantiation**: checks if the value is of the correct type and raises a type error if not.
-2) **If the value is mutable**: adds a transparent type-checking mechanism when the value is modified:
+2) **If the value is mutable**: adds a transparent type checking mechanism when the value is modified:
     * If the value is **an object or an array**: wraps it with an [ES6 proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-    * If the value is **a set or a map**: makes the value an instance of a "type-checking" subclass of Set or Map.
+    * If the value is **a set or a map**: makes the value an instance of a "type checking" subclass of Set or Map.

 So if the value argument of `check` is immutable, the type will only be checked before the variable instantiation: